-- 1. Upon entering the facility, the CSHO will verify the NAICS code of the establishment.
-If the NAICS code is not within NAICS Subsector 332, or is with NAICS 332312, the CSHO will exit the facility and code the OSHA-1 as a 'No Inspection.' - 2.
-If the establishment has no employees, such as a sole proprietorship with no workers, the CSHO will exit the facility and code the OSHA-1 as a 'No Inspection.'
-Although establishments with 10 or fewer employees will be inspected, the CSHO shall be familiar with the restrictions contained in CPL 02-00-051, Enforcement Exemptions and Limitations under the Appropriations Act, concerning safety hazards at establishments with less than ten employees in specific NAICS codes. - 3.
-If the establishment is within NAICS Subsector 332, not in NAICS 332312, and the establishment has employees, the CSHO will proceed with a Comprehensive Health inspection.
+- i.
+Upon entering the facility, the CSHO will verify the NAICS code of the establishment.
+If the NAICS code is not within NAICS Subsector 332, or is with NAICS 332312, the CSHO will exit the facility and code the OIS Inspection Report (formerly OSHA-1) as a 'No Inspection.' - ii.
+If the establishment has no employees, such as a sole proprietorship with no workers, the CSHO will exit the facility and code the OIS Inspection Report as a 'No Inspection.'
+Although establishments with 10 or fewer employees will be inspected, the CSHO shall be familiar with the restrictions contained in CPL 02-00-051, Enforcement Exemptions and Limitations under the Appropriations Act, concerning safety hazards at establishments with less than ten employees in specific NAICS codes. - iii.
+If the establishment is within NAICS Subsector 332, not in NAICS 332312, and the establishment has employees, the CSHO will proceed with a Comprehensive Health inspection. - iv.
+The CSHO will request the OSHA 300 Logs and OSHA 300A Forms for the three last calendar years; review the employer's PPE hazard assessment to ensure CSHO is equipped with the appropriate PPE; follow the procedures outlined in the FOM for conducting an opening conference; then proceed as quickly as possible to the walk around.
+Unusual circumstances shall be handled in accordance with the FOM.